Audi A1 review - Engines, performance and drive

 Steering is accurate and well weighted, and in standard guise the A1 resists excessive body roll effectively although it isn’t as responsive as the Ford Fiesta or MINI, both of which are more entertaining for the engaged driver.
 The A1 wins out for refinement though, as it feels as hushed as a premium saloon car two classes up.

-The seven-speed S Tronic dual-clutch auto works very smoothly, and is likely to appeal more to most customers than the manual which is ever so slightly notchy in operation.
-The bigger 2.0 engine comes with an old-school six-speed auto which occasionally feels a little sluggardly on kickdown.
+The seven-speed S tronic dual-clutch auto works very smoothly, and is likely to appeal more to most customers than the manual which is ever so slightly notchy in operation.

 Engines, 0-60 acceleration and top speed

-With 114bhp under the bonnet, the 1.0-litre 30 TFSI models can do 0-62mph in 9.4 seconds – although high gearing means it doesn’t feel quite as fast as it might from the driver’s seat.
+With 108bhp under the bonnet, the 1.0-litre 30 TFSI models can do 0-62mph in 9.4 seconds when coupled with the S tronic transmission – although high gearing means it doesn’t feel quite as fast as it might from the driver’s seat.
 Top speed is 126mph.

 In this review